lupor/spectral-linter-intellij-plugin/README.md

 install the binary without going through Nodejs.

-> **Warning** Should you still want to use the spectral package via NodeJs on Windows then you must check "Use node package on on Windows" in the plugin settings.
+> **Warning** Should you still want to use the spectral package via NodeJs on Windows then you must check "Use node package on Windows" in the plugin settings.
 This is necessary for the node packages to work and will have a performance cost.

 If you don't have it installed yet make sure to follow this